nasa-gibs/worldview/.github/CONTRIBUTING.md

 ## What We're Working On

 Please see our [Roadmap](https://github.com/nasa-gibs/worldview/projects/7) for an overview of what we're planning.
+We also track the progress of [Worldview](https://github.com/nasa-gibs/worldview), [Worldview-Components](https://github.com/nasa-gibs/worldview-components), and [Worldview-Options-EOSDIS](https://github.com/nasa-gibs/worldview-options-eosdis) using a public [Waffle.io Board](https://waffle.io/nasa-gibs/worldview).

 We use GitHub labels to organize issues we're working on.
 Here are the labels we use, along with descriptions of what they mean.
 Click on the headings or badges below to see the GitHub issues tagged with each label.